Yemen's Saleh vows to leave, troops kill 9 protesters

 Fighting in Abyan has forced tens of thousands of people to flee the province, compounding the humanitarian crisis in a country where about half a million people are displaced and oil exports that fund imports of staple foodstuff have mostly ceased during the struggle over Saleh's fate.

-Elsewhere in southern Yemen, gunmen killed a Briton of Yemeni origin and wounded a soldier accompanying him in an attack on an oil company vehicle that a local official blamed on highway robbers.
+Elsewhere in southern Yemen, gunmen killed a Briton of Yemeni origin and wounded a soldier with him in an attack on an oil company vehicle that a local official blamed on robbers.

 In the southern port city of Aden, a grenade blast, apparently the work of feuding gangs, killed one person and wounded five at a market late on Friday, a local official said.